-Here’s a universal question from longtime reader and friend of kidlit, Siski:
+Here’s a universal question about dealing with query letter rejection from longtime reader and friend of kidlit, Siski:

-How do you recommend getting over rejection?
+How do you recommend dealing with rejection?
 When it feels like you’ve exhausted all avenues?
 I know you took time out of writing…does that help bring back your enthusiasm to start over?

 This is a great question, especially as we prepare to greet a new year.
-Of course, I hope 2011 is full of success and acceptance and the fulfillment of publishing dreams, but I know there will also be some rejection.
+Of course, I hope 2011 is full of success and acceptance and the fulfillment of publishing dreams, but I know some of you will be dealing with rejection.
 So as we prepare to leap back at it come January 1st, I wanted to share some thoughts on this dreaded topic.

 I was at Big Sur a few weeks ago and speaking with a lovely agency client.
 We were talking about writing journeys and she mentioned the idea of mastery.
 See, there is a scale of mastery that goes from Unconscious Incompetence to Unconscious Competence.
 If you’re thinking, “Say what?”
 I’ll explain:

-Conscious Incompetence: You take a step back.
+You take a step back.
 Wow.
 This writing stuff is actually pretty hard.
 It turns out you were doing okay but now you’ve started reading a whole lot more and you’re seeing what other writers are doing.
 You didn’t even know some of it was possible.
 This is when you realize that you have a lot to learn before you’re “ready for prime time.”
-Some writers hold off on submitting when they reach this point, as it’s more a time of contemplation and study.
+Some writers hold off on resubmitting after rejection, as it’s more a time of contemplation and study.

 Meanwhile, writers at this stage have been reading a lot, are usually following the industry, and they feel like they get it at long last.
 So why are they still getting rejected?
 Why isn’t publication, finally, their reward after years of hard work in the trenches?